pchavanne/yadll/README.rst

 **Y**\ et **a**\ nother **d**\ eep **l**\ earning **l**\ ab.

 This is an ultra light deep learning framework written in Python and based on Theano_.
-It allows you to very quickly start building Deep Learning models.
-It was originally the code, notes and references I gathered when following the
+It allows you to very quickly start building Deep Learning models and play with toy examples.
-`Theano's Deep Learning Tutorials`_ tutorial then I used Lasagne_, keras_ or blocks_ and restructured this code based on it.

 If you are looking for a light deep learning API I would recommend using Lasagne_ or keras_ in stead of yadll, both are mature, well documented and contributed projects.